 - Only seats equipped with seat belts are to be occupied while the vehicle is moving. - Make sure all passengers have seat belts fastened.
 Lap belts should fit low on the hips and upper thighs.
-The shoulder belt should be positioned snug over the shoulder. - For pregnant women, the lap belt should be placed under the abdomen and across the upper thighs.
-The shoulder belt should be positioned across the center of the chest.
-Consult your doctor if you have any questions. - Child restraints should be installed properly according to manufacturer's instructions.
+The shoulder belt should be positioned snug over the shoulder. - For pregnant women: Never place the shoulder belt behind your back or under your arm.
+Adjust the lap belt across your hips/ pelvis, and below your belly.
+Place the shoulder belt across your chest (between your breasts) and away from your neck. - Child restraints should be installed properly according to manufacturer's instructions.
 See "Child Restraints". - All moveable or swiveling seats should be placed and locked in travel position while the vehicle is moving. - Never let passengers stand or kneel on seats while the vehicle is moving. - Sleeping facilities are not to be utilized while vehicle is moving. - Examine the escape window and be familiar with its operation. - Inspect the fire extinguisher monthly for proper charge and operating condition.
-This should also be done before beginning a vacation or any extended trip.

-DRIVING SAFETY

-- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust tilt steering in a moving vehicle. - Do not operate the cruise control on icy or extremely wet roads, winding roads, in heavy traffic, or in any other traffic situation where a constant speed cannot be maintained.
+This should also be done before beginning a vacation or any extended trip. - DRIVING SAFETY - Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust tilt steering in a moving vehicle. - Do not operate the cruise control on icy or extremely wet roads, winding roads, in heavy traffic, or in any other traffic situation where a constant speed cannot be maintained.

 - Use care when accelerating or decelerating on a slippery surface.
 Abrupt speed changes can cause skidding and loss of control. - Never drive the vehicle with a slideout room extended. - Driving through water deep enough to wet the brakes may affect stopping distance or cause the vehicle to pull to one side.
 Check brake operation in a safe area to be sure they have not been affected.
 Never operate any vehicle if a difference in braking efficiency is noticeable. - Adverse weather conditions and extremes in terrain may affect handling and/or performance of your vehicle.
-Refer to your chassis manual for related information.
+Refer to your chassis manual for complete and related information on driving your vehicle.